-I’ve realized it’s kind of challenging to blog about fun outdoorsy adventures when I’m currently working with this:
+I’ve realized it’s kind of challenging to blog about fun outdoorsy adventures when I’m currently working with das boot.

 I’ve been dealing with tendonitis for four months, but admittedly haven’t been a very good patient for most of that time.
 Since January, I have buckled down, put on a boot, and took a break from any and all potentially cardiovascular exercise.
 This means no hiking, no running, no horseback riding (the true tragedy), NOTHING.